Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/DeveloperDrivenEvolution.md

         // Can use same method name here public virtual async Task<Response<MetricFeedback>> CreateMetricFeedbackAsync(MetricFeedback feedback, CancellationToken cancellationToken = default)
         {
-            // We don't open a new scope here because it is just a wrapper
+            // We don't open a new scope here because:
+            // 1.
+It has the same name as the protocol method
+            // 2.
+It does not add any logic beyond serialization/deserialization
+            // 3.
+No attributes are added to the span

             // Convert model to binary content
             RequestContent requestContent = MetricFeedback.ToRequestContent(feedback);